13 Best Things To Do In Srisailam: Unmissable Experiences In Andhra Pradesh

 Photo: Munna Aawara / Wikimedia Commons

-Constructed across the Krishna River, the Srisailam Dam is an impressive engineering marvel and a popular tourist spot in Srisailam.
+Constructed across the Krishna River, the Srisailam Reservoir is an impressive engineering marvel and a popular tourist spot in Srisailam.
 The dam is quite close to the main Srisailam Temple, which contributes to the growing popularity of this place.
 It is the second largest working hydroelectric station in India, so getting to witness the grandeur of this place in real time is a treat.
 The dam’s reservoir, known for its lush greenery and abundant wildlife, is a perfect spot for picnicking and boat rides as well.
 However, ensure that you are being vigilant of the surrounding water levels before you explore the activities.

 Timings: 12 AM – 7:30 PM